Physical changes during pregnancy

 - The contractions may be significant enough to take your breath away.
 It could also be felt as a dull ache or even painful.
 Some expectant parents have been woken up from their sleep by these contractions.

-- Braxton Hicks contraction are often felt earlier by expectant parents who have had previous babies and the pain may be more intense in these people.
+- Braxton Hicks contractions are often felt earlier by expectant parents who have had previous babies and the pain may be more intense in these people.

 - The pain does not worsen in intensity as labour progresses.